TWUOnline/far-centre-guides/pages/02.facilitating-a-FAR-Centre-course/09.resources/01.for-facilitators/docs.md

 ##### **Involving Participants during presentation**

+Involving participants during presentations is a way to foster student engagement, and it is another useful method in ensuring students understand and retain the information they are learning.
+Here are some practical ways you can involve students during presentations.

 1. Assign students with assigned listening troubleshooting

-2. Create guided-notetaking in your slides
+2. Create guided note-taking in your slides

 3. On-the-spot challenge